logzio/documentation/docs/user-guide/explore/troubleshooting/shipping-log-troubleshooting.md

 ## Check your shipper's connectivity

-For macOS and Linux, use `telnet` to ensure your log shipper can connect to Logz.io listeners.
+For MacOS and Linux, use `telnet` to ensure your log shipper can connect to Logz.io listeners.

 :::note
-As of macOS High Sierra (10.13), telnet is not installed by default.
+As of MacOS High Sierra (10.13), telnet is not installed by default.
 You can install it using Homebrew by running `brew install telnet`.
 :::

 Run this command from your environment, adding the appropriate port number: